Gastric Balloon Surgery

 The indications and contraindications for the Orbera Gastric Balloon are similar to those for gastric balloons in general.
 Orbera balloons are made of silicone material.
 After placement, it is inflated with 450-700 mL of normal saline (salt water) mixed with methylene blue.
 If an unexpected balloon ruptures, the methylene blue turns the urine blue or green (Kim et al., 2016).

 Interested in the Gastric Balloon Procedure?
-Contact our helpful patient educators today to learn more about your options for weight loss surgery.
+Contact our helpful patient educators today at Renew Bariatrics in Mexico to learn more about your options for weight loss surgery.

 The balloon is inserted endoscopically under conscious sedation and removed after 6 months by the same endoscopic procedure.